The latest on searching for colleges, taking a gap year, paying for college and navigating academic probation.

 For the New York Times Well column, KJ Dell’Antonia writes about the long-term benefits of a gap year.

-On the U.S. News & World Report Education blog, Varsity Tutors offers application strategies for students who plan to apply to colleges during their gap year.
+On the U.S. News & World Report Education blog, Brian Witte of Varsity Tutors offers application strategies for students who plan to apply to colleges during their gap year.

 Paying for college The magic number is eight.
 For those of you just starting the college planning process, check out Michelle Kretzschmar’s list of eight things parents must know about paying for college on her DIY College Rankings blog.